-As a first-time author, you will need to find some simple, free ways to promote your book.
-Sure, you can always throw money at the problem, but let’s start with guerrilla marketing.
+You will need to find some simple, free ways to promote your book.
 Keep in mind these tips aren’t a complete marketing system by any means; rather, they are suggestions to get you started so that you can reach readers and make yourself known.
 The rest is up to you!

 Know your reader

 Before you begin to promote your book, you must know your reader.
 Who are the people you want to pick up and read your book?
 Take the time to consider your market.

 Define this demographic as precisely as you can.
 Then brainstorm ideas about how to reach them.
 There really is no cookie-cutter plan when it comes to guerrilla marketing your book.
 Remember, you’re substituting brilliant creativity for cash.